obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 A "done" task will have the date it was done appended to the end of its line.
 For example: `✅ 2021-04-09` means the task was done on the 9th of April, 2021.

+See [[On Completion]] to learn about optional automatic processing of tasks when they're marked 'done'.

 ## Limitations and warnings

 ### Restart after updating Tasks plugin